jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Mobility stakeholders are evaluating the responsibilities related to monitoring and detecting API\-based cybersecurity risks.
 Such risks can either be analyzed under the enterprise SOC, the vSOC, or a new IT\-OT SOC.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 121
-UPSTREAMS CLOUD APPROACH
+UPSTREAM’S CLOUD APPROACH
 TO AUTOMOTIVE CYBERSECURITY
 Upstream provides a cloud\-based cybersecurity and data management platform purpose\-built for connected vehicles, delivering unparalleled